monix/monix.io/_tut/docs/3x/reactive/observable.md

 ### mapParallel

-`mapEval` can process elements asynchronously but it does it one-by-one.
+`mapEval` can process elements asynchronously but does it one-by-one.
 In case we would like to run `n` tasks in parallel, we can use either `mapParallelOrdered` or `mapParallelUnordered`.

 ```tut:silent